wp-plugins/googlegraph/readme.txt

 * Adding the banner for the Wordpress.org plug-in page = 0.3 =
 * Verification of the support for WordPress 4.0
+= 0.3.1 =
+* Addedd support for option for "slices"

 == Upgrade Notice ==
 = 0.2 =